 Our history of manufacturing rubber hoses can be traced back to the 1930s when there was a need to solve backflow or piping problems.
 The rubber check valve can be provided with a flange, sleeve, or jacket.

 Advantages of rubber check valves: All rubber structures are resistant to abrasion and mud.
 Work quickly, without a water hammer.
 The unique design prevents backflow.
 Maintenance and energy costs are low.
 Do not deform or freeze.

 Quickly replace any hinged cover check valve.
 Available in sizes 1 to 96.
 We can offer a different inter diameter for a concrete pipe.

 Frequently Asked Questions Rubber Check Valve

 Should the rubber check valve be installed in a specific location?
-Yes, the rubber flap must be installed vertically, and the bill must be installed vertically.
+Yes, you must install the rubber flap vertically, and you must install the bill vertically.
 If necessary, it can be rotated 30 degrees to save space below.